Trump plan to slash U.S. troops sparks concern in Germany

 But Trump's lukewarm support of longstanding cooperation agreements with European allies has long caused alarm on the continent.

-The US leader been particularly scathing towards Germany in recent years, accusing the fellow NATO member of not spending enough on defense.
+The US leader been particularly scathing towards Germany in recent years, accusing the fellow NATO member of not spending enough on defence.

 Germany hosts more US troops than any other country in Europe, a legacy of the Allied occupation after World War II.